Md-Rasel-Uddin/Md-Rasel-Uddin/README.md

 - 👋 Hi, I’m @Md-Rasel-Uddin
 - 👀 I’m interested in Artificial Intelligence specially in machine learning.
-- 🌱 I’m currently learning Natural Languages Processing (NLP)
+- 🌱 I’m currently learning and excited to explore generative AI
-- 💞️ I’m looking to collaborate on research related to Natural Languages Processing (NLP) and its related fields
+- 💞️ I’m looking to collaborate on research related to AI and its related fields
 - 📫 How to reach me:
  Email: raseluddin102@gmail.com
  Twitter: https://twitter.com/raseluddin102